mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-09-13-solution-design-building-blocks.md

 ---
 layout: single
-title:  "Sep-2018 - Building Blocks of Enterprise Solution Design"
+title:  "Building Blocks of Enterprise Solution Design"
 date:   2018-09-13 12:21:29 +0000
 tags:   Design
 ---
+_Sept 2018_

 **Coming up with a solution design fit for use in large organisations can be a big ask - but breaking it down and spending time planning your approach systematically will help you design solutions that scale to enterprise level.**